-They all require pretty big effort, lots of moving parts come together, but they are big things that will move your business or your life forward.
+Naturally, they all require a pretty big effort, and lots of moving parts come together, but they are big things that will move your business or your life forward.

 You’ll then break down those “big three” goals down further, into monthly “stepping stone” goals.